ariesb/autokin/README.md

 # Autokin (Automation by Gherkin)

 This is a simple package/library that helps tester to do automation of REST/API using Gherkin without knowing JavaScript coding.
 All you need to know is Gherkin and you can start working and creating automated test for contract testing, or simple API test.

+One of the simplest item that we do not want to missed is to break contract of front end apps to our service apps.
+To make sure that we can detect this easy and early on we want the following:

+:thumbsup: Validate each endpoints response schema.
+:thumbsup: Validate possible response data.
+:thumbsup: Validate data fetch with authentications.
+:thumbsup: Enable chanining of multiple endpoint calls.
+:thumbsup: Validate HTTP status code and header data.
+:thumbsup: Ability to drive test using data.
+:thumbsup: Easy to write and not too technical.
+:thumbsup: Easy to integrate with CI/CD environment.
+:thumbsup: Supported with generated test reports.

+If these are something you need then Autokin can help you on that.
+Explore!

 ## What's New
 * Ability to test response JSON Data against JSON Schema (https://json-schema.org/).
 See example.